ledq/CleFer/README.md

 Future Improvement:
 - Firebase suggests using third-party search services such as Algolia, Elastic, or Typesense for full-text search.
-- I also found this tiny but powerful search engine written in Javascript, which can be easily imported into your projects by using CDN (with script tag).
+- I also found this tiny but powerful search engine written in Javascript, which can be easily imported by using CDN: https://github.com/lucaong/minisearch